theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bapi.md

 3. Double-click the component.
 The main window of the component opens.

 The majority of the functions of the component can be accessed using the main window.<br>
-More information on working with Xtract BAPI is provided in the following sections:
+More information on working with BAPI component is provided in the following sections.

-*****
+---

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}